ROHITKUMBHAR6800/senior-citizens-care-/README.md

 There are new changes in settings,in installed app confuger new app, mail settings and i am usesing MySQL database for this project.

+Here models like Users means eldery people,Consultant and medicals created and this modules contain major field, it can be used for furder used.

+The logic behind the medical and consultant models is that elderly people can buy medicines from their nearest shop by using this application and medicines can be delivered by that perticular shops at the home of eldery people and money would be paid at the time of delivery.
+They can also take any perticular consultant service and can book an appointment.
+They can give ratting according to their satisfaction.